biocore/qiime/doc/scripts/alpha_rarefaction.rst

 	**[OPTIONAL]**

 	-n, `-`-num_steps
-		number of steps (or rarefied OTU table sizes) to make between min and max counts [default: 10] -f, `-`-force
+		Number of steps (or rarefied OTU table sizes) to make between min and max counts [default: 10] -f, `-`-force
 		Force overwrite of existing output directory (note: existing files in output_dir will not be removed) [default: None] -w, `-`-print_only